Fornication/Arkays-Commandment/README.md

 	- Gameplay Options
 		- Toggle Raw Meat Damage [unchecked]
 		- Toggle Carry Weight Penalty [unchecked]

-- Also enable `Survival Mode` in Skyrim's game settings.
-- You can now also configure Survival Control Panel to your liking.

 ## Other Post Installation FAQ